Exus Blog Article

 The same study also found that only 8% of the executives believed technology had a high value when it came to keeping up with competitors, which shows that either they have their blinders on, or they are wary of the fact that business models succeeding in this environment depends on the behavior of consumers in response to the technology that connects them.
 In short, the technology needs to be ‘right’ but there are already plenty of solutions on the market, with the EXUS financial suite particularly equipped with the tools to help promote better customer service.

 A new world for debt collections

 So what does this bold new tech-focused world look like for collaborative consumers and collectors alike?
 It’s all about using digital means to streamline and simplify the process in a manner that disrupts it just enough to make a difference but not so much as to throw the baby out with the bathwater.

-This new world is also one in which no customer is unreachable due to the various channels through which they can be reached (and can reach you) and one in which AI is used to not only focus field collection routes to maximise recovery but to increase the performance of call centre agents too.
-The former can be achieved both through the use of chatbots that recognise complex requests and offer an immediate answer and through the utilisation and analysation of customer data, which means human operatives can predict customer behaviour and know the right things to say and when to say them.
+This new world is also one in which no customer is unreachable due to the various channels through which they can be reached (and can reach you) and one in which AI is used to not only focus field collection routes to maximize recovery but to increase the performance of call center agents too.
+The former can be achieved both through the use of chatbots that recognize complex requests and offer an immediate answer and through the utilization and analysis of customer data, which means human operatives can predict customer behavior and know the right things to say and when to say them.